blinkbitcoin/blink-for-woocommerce/readme.txt

 = What are the benefits of using Blink? =

-Blink offers instant payments, low transaction fees and StableSats integration for stable value payments.
+Blink offers instant payments, low transaction fees and Stablesats integration for stable value payments.

 = Is there support for troubleshooting? =